gSchool/ada-pre-course/03-pre-ada03/01-loops/01-loops.md

 Whent he program first runs `total` is 0 and `input` is 0.
 The while condition is true, so we start iteration 1.
 We add `input` to `total` (0 + 0 = 0) and `total` remains 0.
 Then we read `-1` into `input`.
 Then the loop restarts and `input > -1` is false and the program stops

+For practice create loop tables for the inputs 2 & 3.

 ## Resources

 * [Ada Loops Video](https://adaacademy.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=8e72dc31-0a75-4bd8-9db5-0e8b322cb26d) (9:11)